Prevention and Detection of RDP Tunneling

 Server Accounts:

-Using the protection configuration for privileged accounts (e.g. server administrators) and server accounts Deny sign in by Remote Desktop Services since these types of accounts are typically used by malicious actors to switch laterally to vulnerable devices in an area.
+Configure protection settings for privileged accounts and server accounts to deny Remote Desktop Services sign-in, as these accounts are often exploited by malicious actors for lateral movement to vulnerable devices.

 Network-Based Detection:

-Network-based detection is a device or software that monitors a network and systems for malicious activity or unauthorized activity.
+Network-Based Detection utilizes devices or software to monitor networks and systems for malicious or unauthorized activity.

 read more